 And then there are Vera’s bunkmates: two camp veterans who are best friends and four years older than her (translation: they wear bras and use maxipads).

 Still, Vera—proud, resilient, and a tad feisty—is determined, not simply to grin and bear it, but to “beat” it.
 She will win over her obnoxious, bossy, boy-obsessed bunkmates if it’s the last thing she does (even if it means breaking a camp rule).
 She will steal the flag from the boys’ camp and become a legend among the other girls.
 She will earn top badges for her wilderness knowledge.
 She will figure out how to poop in that outhouse.

 Only somewhere along the way, Vera begins to realize she is focused on all the wrong things.
 There is a true friend—a slightly younger girl, who takes an interest in Vera’s prolific sketching—right under her nose, if she would just notice her.
 There is a chance to appreciate, even embrace, her Russian heritage.
 And there are the woods, with opportunities for freedom and mystery and wonder.

 Vera’s summer isn’t anything like what she envisioned.
 But, like the best summers, it is ripe with self-discovery, growth, and an appreciation for modern plumbing.

 Published by First Second.
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!